ray2501/ada-adapcre/README.md

 same syntax and semantics as Perl 5.
 PCRE means Perl Compatible Regular Expressions.

-This package is Ada bindings for PCRE library.
+This package is Ada bindings for PCRE library (PCRE1).

 Original code base is from [interfacing_with_c_-_pcre_library](http://wiki.ada-dk.org/interfacing_with_c_-_pcre_library).